Youth stories | videos

 The Art × AfriFOODlinks activation in Windhoek, Namibia, blended creative expression with sustainability education to raise awareness of urban food systems, environmental resilience, and community action.
 Engaging university students from architecture, engineering, arts, social sciences, and agriculture, the event promoted systems thinking across design, ecology, and culture.
 A “rooting change” planting station invited participants to plant thyme and basil while learning about soil care, water-efficient growing, and urban agriculture, led by Kaylah Cordom.
 Namibian street artist Skooli facilitated a collaborative mural reflecting links between food, people, and the environment, incorporating digital features such as QR codes.
 Talks by advocates connected art to urban ecology, circular economy, and food security, highlighting youth-driven cultural action as a tool for sustainable change.

-Discovering Local Treasures at the Green Market Windhoek
+Discovering local treasures at the Green Market Windhoek

 Submitted by Kaylah Cordom